 Greyfield Wood is situated at the west end of Beenham Village.
-The lease for the wood was purchased in 1995 by the Beenham Investment Group.
-The company is currently owned by 42 shareholders, most of whom live in the village.
+The lease for the wood was purchased in 1995 by the Beenham Investment Group and now managed by Greyfield Wood Community Interest Company.

 There is a stream to “puddle” around in, well-trodden paths through the heart of the wood and every likelihood of seeing deer, grey squirrels and recent activity by badgers.
 The plants on display vary with the season – bluebells, wild orchids, ferns, brambles and holly in the winter.

 Walkers, joggers and responsible dog walkers are very welcome.
 There is, however, no bridleway through Greyfield Wood.
 Also, please note that there are no parking spaces near the wood.

 Click here for a handy downloadable PDF guide and map to Greyfield Wood.

 There is always lots of activity in the woods.
 Look here at some of the tree planting activities.

 Our Open Day will take place on Sunday 19 September from 2pm to 5pm.
 We are planning the popular guided walk, a demonstration of scything and woodland craft and a children's activity area.
 Everyone welcome, come and see what is happening in the community woodland.
 For more information please contact Mike at email@example.com.

 We are delighted to tell you that Greyfield Wood Community Interest Company, (CIC), has taken over the lease of Greyfield Wood from Beenham Investment Group Ltd, (BIG), which has managed the wood since 1995.
 The transfer took place on Monday 12th July 2021.

 We are very grateful for the many donations from Beenham Parishioners and local businesses, as well as the support from Greenham Common Trust.
 It is those contributions which have enabled us in the CIC to acquire the lease from BIG.